AndreyRusyaev/dotnet-netstat/README.md

 Show active tcp connections with connection time and module name.

 ## Supported platforms
-Windows 10 or greater.
-(TODO: MacOS, Ubuntu)
+MacOS BigSur or newer, Windows 10 or greater.
+(TODO: Ubuntu)

 ## How to run it